Jekman87/rsschool-cv/cv.md

 * Video course “Php programming on the Zend Framework.
 Evgeny Popov"
 * I read a book “JavaScript language.
 Ilya Kantor"
 * Started a JavaScript / Front-end course at The Rolling Scopes School

+### Education
+BSTU, Organic Technology, Engineer chemist technologist

+### English level
+I have **A2** level.
+I studied English at school, university and at various online [courses](https://www.englishdom.com).
+Currently I’m working to improve my level of English to B1.